yafatek/mxp-agents-runtime/docs/usage.md

 )?;
 ```

-### 6. Connect to the Relay Registry
+### 6. Connect to the MXP Nexus Registry

-Agents discover each other through the Relay registry service.
+Agents discover each other through the MXP Nexus registry service.
 The SDK ships an MXP-native client
 that handles registration, heartbeats, and deregistration with automatic retry and
 re-registration when the registry requests it.